Key Takeaways

 Best for: Accounting firms, legal practices, financial advisors, and other professional services teams who need document management and e-signatures in one platform rather than paying for two separate tools.

-Limitations: Not designed for high-volume standalone signing use cases.
-Best suited for teams that also need the document management features.
+Limitations: Not designed for high-volume standalone signing use cases where document management is not needed.
+Best suited for teams that also benefit from the DMS features.

 Start your free trial or book a demo to see how SuiteFiles handles document signing alongside your entire document workflow.